kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 background-image: image-set("cat.png" 1x, "cat-2x.png" 2x);
 ```

+### Viewport meta tag
+The browser's viewport is the area of the window in which web content can be seen.
+When we started surfing the internet using tablets and mobile phones, fixed size web pages were too large to fit the viewport.

+Some mobile devices render pages in a virtual viewport, which is usually wider than the screen, and then shrink the rendered result down so it can all be seen at once.
+Users can then zoom and pan to look more closely at different areas of the page.
+For example, if a mobile screen has a width of 640px, pages might be rendered with a virtual viewport of 980px, and then it will be shrunk down to fit into the 640px space.
+This virtual viewport is a way to make non-mobile-optimized sites in general look better on narrow screen devices.

+The viewport meta tag allows you to tell the mobile browser what size this virtual viewport should be.
+A typical mobile-optimized site contains something like `<meta name="viewport" content="width=device-width, initial-scale=1" />`.

 ## requestAnimationFrame
 The smoothness of an animation depends on the frame rate of the animation.
 Frame rate is measured in **frames per second (fps)**.
 More frames, means more processing, which can often cause skipping.
 This is what is meant by the term **dropping frames**.
 Most screens have a refresh rate of 60Hz (`1000ms / 60fps = 16.7ms`), it’s useless to perform a repaint if the screen cannot show it due to its limitations. *By the way, `setTimeout(animFrame, 1000 / 60)` is used in old animation libraries.*